 There was a bit of variation among our responses, but we managed to land on an average firmness rating of 6.6.
 When compared to the industry standard of 6.5 for medium firmness, it seems as though this bed is pretty squarely medium firm.

 I personally gave the bed a 6, finding its thick layer of memory foam to produce a gentle, pressure-relieving feel.
 This isn’t to say that you’ll feel swallowed by the mattress; on the contrary, the pocketed coils do a great job of supporting the sleeper even as they sink through the comfort layer.
-This combination of relief and support will do wonders for many sleepers, but is especially well-suited for those who doze primarily on their sides, which we’ll explore a little later on in this review.
+This combination of relief and support will do wonders for many sleepers, but is especially well-suited for side sleepers, which we’ll explore a little later on in this review.

 Keep in mind that this is the Firm version of the Premium.
 If you need something even softer, consider checking out either the Plush or Ultra-Plush models.